FabianMuli/flaskr/README.md

-# flaskr
+# simple-flask-chatroom
-Social Media platform
+simple chatroom using flask